jose803196/ESP32-Unity-Drone-Controller/README.md

 ## ✨ Features

 *   **Real-time Control:** Low-latency communication between the ESP32 and Unity via UART.
-*   **Intuitive Physical Interface:** Control using a joystick for movement, buttons for altitude and rotation.
+*   **Intuitive Physical Interface:** Control using a joystick for movement, buttons for altitude and lateral movement.
 *   **Realistic Physics:** The drone in Unity is powered by a `Rigidbody` component for believable movement.
 *   **Modular Codebase:** Clean and well-documented code in both C (ESP32) and C# (Unity).
 *   **Integrated 3D Workflow:** Includes `.blend` files directly within the Unity project for seamless model editing.